Back

 13 / 20

-13. Read the following text to answer the question.
+13. Listen to the following audio to answer the question.

 14 / 20